 When people refer to Queen Street, they’re talking about the central part of downtown Auckland.
-It’s the area that contains the most landmarks and attractions.
-This also covers part of the inner city.
+It’s the area that contains the most landmarks and attractions and is the best choice for where to stay in Auckland.

 Along with access to many historic sites, Queen Street offers high-end fashion and shopping.
 It’s in the heart of the Auckland Central Business District (CBD), attracting all types of travellers.

 In recent years, the city has focused on making Queen Street and the surrounding area more pedestrian-friendly.
 Several streets are now wider, making it easier for cars, pedestrians, and cyclists to travel side by side.